aliemteam/aliemcards/contributing/demo-card/card.md

 # Demo ALiEM Card

 This is a demonstration card.
 Feel free to edit it as much as you would like.
 Try things out.
-Nothing to break here.

 It includes *italic* and **bold** text.
 You can do ***bold and italic*** too.